freesinger/network-arch/Courses/TCP_Incast/Incast.md

 ##### For a better understing of the dynamics of Incast:

-- [ ] Conducte experiments on a configurable network testbed, enabling fine-grained control over end hosts and the network.
+- [ ] Conduct experiments on a configurable network testbed, enabling fine-grained control over end hosts and the network.

 - [ ] Based on analysis of empirical data, we account for the difference between our observations and that in related work.